mmdoo7123/MIPS-Pipelined-Processor/README.md

 Per CEG3156 Lab 3, Section 6:

-- VHDL only — Verilog not accepted
+- VHDL only
-- Structural RTL only — behavioral modeling not accepted
+- Structural RTL only- except top-level entity
 - All atomic modules built from `enARdFF_2` primitives
 - LPM ROM (256×32) and LPM RAM DQ (256×32) permitted for memories only
-- All remaining building blocks designed and realized by the group
 - Synchronous design with global clock and asynchronous global reset throughout
-- Top-level I/O matches Table 1 of the lab handout